Balamory: Revival

-On 17 September 2024, the BBC announced that the show would be revived for a two-season run of twenty episodes, and would premiere on CBeebies in 2026.
-The revival was announced to feature old and new characters, and would be filmed in Scotland like before, albeit it would be uncertain if it would be filmed in Tobermory like before.
+On 17 September 2024, the BBC announced that the show would be revived for a two-series run of twenty episodes (with each series consisting of 10 episodes), and would premiere on CBeebies in 2026.
+The revival was announced to feature old and new characters, and would be filmed in Scotland as before, although it would be uncertain whether it would be filmed in Tobermory.
 On 28 January 2025, it was announced that under the BBC's "competitive tender" policy, the revival would be produced by All3Media subsidiary Lion Television Scotland.

-On 18 July 2025, the BBC officially announced that Nimmo, Agnew, Tserkezie and Cadzow would reprise their roles as Miss Hoolie, PC Plum, Penny Pocket and Edie McCredie respectively.
-Three new cast members and their characters were also revealed; Danielle Jam as the scientist and inventor Ava Potts, William Andrews as the Harbour Master, and Carl Spencer as local veterinarian Dr Ollie.
+On 18 July 2025, the BBC officially announced that Nimmo, Agnew, Tserkezie and Cadzow would reprise their roles as Miss Hoolie, PC Plum, Penny Pocket and Edie McCredie, respectively.
+Three new cast members and their characters were also revealed; Danielle Jam as the scientist and inventor Ava Potts, William Andrews as the Harbourmaster, and Carl Spencer as local veterinarian Dr Ollie.
 Filming began at the end of the month, officially confirming that the revival would still be recorded in Tobermory.
+Nimmo has called the revival "a love letter to the original".

+On 7 April 2026, it was announced that Series 5 would premiere on 20 April on CBeebies and BBC iPlayer.

+On 28 May 2026, the BBC announced that Balamory had been commissioned for a seventh and eighth series.